 The institution's admissions criteria align with its mission and student population served.
-The institution establishes qualifications that an applicant must possess prior to enrollment in order to successfully complete the educational offerings.
+The institution establishes qualifications that an applicant must possess prior to enrollment in order to successfully complete and the stated educational offerings.
 The institution consistently and fairly applies its admission requirements.
-If an institution enrolls a student who does not meet the admissions criteria, the institution documents the basis for the admission decision.
+If an institution enrolls a student who does not meet the admissions criteria, the institution documents the reason(s) for the exception to the admissions criteria. basis for the admission decision.

 - 1. Transcripts not in English are evaluated by an appropriate third party and translated into English or evaluated by a trained transcript evaluator fluent in the language on the transcript.
 Evaluators possess expertise in the educational practices of the country of origin and include an English translation of the review. - 2.
 The institution's admissions criteria disclose procedures for verifying appropriate language proficiencies.
 The institution verifies English language proficiency for applicants whose native language is not English and have not earned a degree from an appropriately accredited institution where English is the principal language of instruction.
-Verification procedures align with DEAC's guidance on English Language Proficiency Assessment.
+Verification procedures align with DEAC's guidance on English Language Proficiency Assessment. - 3.
+NON-DEGREE PROGRAMS